lionelquellery/php-team/README.md

 # Utilisation

-You must pass a key parameter containing your api token for each of these request
+You must pass a key parameter containing your api token for each of your requests

 ### /school/

-Return all schools in Paris
+Returns all schools in Paris

 ##### Parameters :
-- location : the distict's number in which the school is.
-Retrieve all schools if empty
+- location : the distict's number in which the school is located.
+Retrieves all schools if empty

 ### /school/{uai}/

-Return the school's infos and all restaurants in a given radius
+Returns the school's infos and all restaurants in a given radius

 ##### Parameters :
 - radius : the radius in which restaurants must be to be returned.
 In meters.
 Default 100m.

 ### /school/{uai}/restaurant/{id}/

-Return infos about the selected restaurant
+Returns infos about the selected restaurant

 ### /school/{uai}/object/

-Return all objects that belong to this school
+Returns all objects that belong to this school

 ### /school/{uai}/object/{id}/

-Return infos of the selected object
+Returns infos of the selected object

 ### /school/{uai}/object/new/

-Create a new object
+Creates a new object

 ##### Parameters (all required):
 - name (string)